SimonHic/agile_assignment_1/README.md

 __Demo:__ ....
 The link to your YouTube demonstration ....

-This repository contains the containerization of the multi-container application illustrated below.
+This repository contains the containerization of the multi-container application illustrated below:

 ![](./images/arch.png)